Myths Part 2: The Science Behind Kratom Strains

 They used the following kratom products: Red Thai, Red Malay, Red Bali, White Borneo, and Green Malay.
 And their findings paint a clear picture.

 Not only did the quantity of alkaloids vary between strains, but some varieties had over twice as many unique alkaloids.
-The Red Bali, for example, had 24 alkaloids while the other four varieties had 11.
+The Red Bali, for example, had 24 alkaloids present, while the other four varieties had 11.

 This is pretty good evidence that the different effects people report from different strains are legitimate, even if we don’t fully understand how it happens.